nus-cs2103-AY2324S2/ip/docs/README.md

 Duchess helps you stay organised by managing your tasks efficiently, like the efficient and respected leader that she is.

+You can do things like
+- Adding a todo
+- Adding deadlines
+- Adding events
+- Mark as done
+- Mark as not done
+- Delete task
+- Find task by keyword
+- Check if there are duplicate tasks

 ## Adding todo

 To add a todo, use the following syntax: